blenderfreaky/TempleLang/README.md

 ```
 TempleLang.CLI 1.0.0
-MIT Liscense
+Copyright (C) 2020 TempleLang.CLI

   -f, --file        Required.
-File to compile
+File to compile.

-  -t, --target      Path to place the .exe in
+  -t, --target      Path to place the .exe in.

+  -r, --run         Run the generated executable upon successful compilation.

-  -i, --printIL     Whether to output the intermediate language to the target directory
+  -i, --printIL     Output the intermediate language to the target directory.

-  -a, --printASM    Whether to output the assembler to the target directory
+  -a, --printASM    Output the assembler to the target directory.

   --help            Display this help screen.